Glossary

 Platform

 Section titled “Platform”A source that CatchIntent monitors for signals.
-Currently: Reddit, X/Twitter (paid add-on), Hacker News, and Bluesky.
+Currently: Reddit, X/Twitter (included in Basic and Pro plans), Hacker News, and Bluesky.
+LinkedIn intelligence is available via Agentic Search.

 Content from a monitored platform that may become a signal.
 Includes Reddit posts and comments, X/Twitter posts, Hacker News stories and comments, and Bluesky posts.